Image

 Phase 4

-Necrotizing Fasciitis (NF) is a serious infection of the soft tissues, which can be life-threatening.
-This study is testing two ways to help heal the skin after NF: using a special fish skin graft called Acellular Fish Skin (AFS) and the usual treatment using Allograft Human Cadaver Skin (AHC).
-The study aims to see which method helps the skin heal faster before a permanent skin graft is applied.
+Necrotizing Fasciitis (NF) is a serious infection that affects the soft tissues in the body.
+This study tests two different treatments for NF: acellular fish skin graft (AFS) and the usual method called allograft human cadaver skin (AHC).
+The goal is to see which treatment helps the skin heal better and faster before a permanent skin transplant, called an autograft, is done.

 Study details